italiangrid/storm/troubleshooting.md

 <a name="fe-down">&nbsp;</a>
 #### Frontend down

-In case the StoRM Frontend, a simple *srmPing* request will fails with the error:
+In case the StoRM Frontend is down, a simple *srmPing* request will fail with the error:

 	$clientSRM ping  -e httpg://your_storm_host:8444